In freezing Afghanistan, aid workers rush to save millions

 As he spoke, four women in burqas slipped past the men at the gate taking vouchers.
 None had a ration card, but they pleaded for food.
 One woman, who gave her name only as Sadarat, said her husband was a drug addict — a devastating problem that has mushroomed in the past two decades, with as many as 1 million people, or 8% of Afghanistan’s population, counted as addicts, according to the U.N.
 Afghanistan produces over 4,000 tons annually of opium. the raw material used to make heroin.

 “I don’t know where he is.
 I have no food for my children.
-Please I need something,” she said.
+Please, I need something,” she said.

 Like hundreds of thousands of Afghans, poverty and conflict drove Sadarat and her five children from their rural home in Logar province’s Charkh district to the capital, 38 kilometers (24 miles) away.